Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/CloudAndPortal/TokenAuthentication/README.md

 ## How it works

-1. Create an `ArcGISMapImageLayer` passing in the URL to a map service that is secured with token-based authentication
+1. Create an `ArcGISMapImageLayer` passing in the URL to a map service that is secured with token-based authentication.
 2. Append the map image layer to the operational layers to display the map.

 ## Relevant API